jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 ### 40D Supported living payment: on ground of caring for patient requiring care: eligibility
 (1) A person is entitled to a supported living payment under this section if he or she satisfies the criteria in subsections (2) and (3), and the chief executive is satisfied that the person is required to give full-time care and attention at home to some other person (other than the person's spouse or partner) (in this section and sections 40E, 40H, and 40HA called the patient) who would otherwise have to receive care that is, or is equivalent to,—
   (a) hospital care, rest home care, or residential disability care, within the meaning of the Health and Disability Services (Safety) Act 2001; or
-  (b) care of the kind referred to in section 141 of the Children, Young Persons, and Their Families Act 1989 (which is a section relating to care of severely disabled children and young persons).
+  (b) care of the kind referred to in section 141 of the Oranga Tamariki Act 1989 (which is a section relating to care of severely disabled children and young persons).
 (2) An applicant must not be granted a supported living payment under this section unless,— (a) in the case of an applicant without a dependent child, he or she is aged at least 18 years:
   (b) in any other case, he or she is aged at least 20 years.